Mathesar/a500-simple-spi-drivers/README.md

 I use the FREE AmiTCP 3.0b2 TCP/IP stack from [Aminet](https://aminet.net/package/comm/net/AmiTCP-bin-30b2).
 AmiTCP is not easy to setup but luckily Patrik Axelsson and David Eriksson made this excellent [installation guide](http://megaburken.net/~patrik/AmiTCP_Install/).
 Just make sure you replace any references to the SANA-II network device (they use "cnet.device") to "sspinet.device".

+# performance SD-card
+(All tests done on an 68000 Amiga 500 with 1MB chip and 1.5MB slow) Booting into Classic-WB takes about 32 seconds
+Loading up Hippo-Player takes about 14 seconds
+Sysinfo reports a disk transfer speed of about 43 kbytes/sec

+# performance network driver
+(All tests done on an 68000 Amiga 500 with 1MB chip and 1.5MB slow) Downloading from Aminet using ncftp works with a transfer rate of about 11 kbytes/sec Inifinity Music Player 3 reports a network speed af about 20 kbytes/sec A 1472 bytes ping to my router takes about 120ms.